Hạ Long Bay: Karst geomorphology value

 Due to a simultaneous combination of ideal factors such as thick, pale, grey, and strong limestone layers, which are formed by fine-grained materials; hot and moist climate and slow tectonic process as a whole; Hạ Long Bay has had a complete karst evolution for 20 million years.
 There are many types of karst topography in the bay, such as karst field.

 Hạ Long Bay is a mature karst landscape developed during a warm, wet, tropical climate.
 The sequence of stages in the evolution of a karst landscape over a period of 20 million years requires a combination of several distinct elements including a massive thickness of limestone, a hot wet climate and slow overall tectonic up lift.
 The process of karst formation is divided into five stages, the second of which is the formation of the distinctive do line karst.
 This is followed by the development of fengcong karst, which can be seen in the groups of hills on Bo Hon and Dau Be Inland.
 These cones with sloping sides average 100m in height with the tallest exceeding 200m.
-Fenglin karst is characterised by steep separate towers.
-The hundreds of rocky islands with form the beautiful and famous landscape of the Bay are the individual towers of a classic Fenglin landscape where the intervening plains have been submerged by the sea.
+Fenglin karst is characterized by steep separate towers.
+The hundreds of rocky islands that form the beautiful and famous landscape of the Bay are the individual towers of a classic Fenglin landscape where the intervening plains have been submerged by the sea.
 Most towers reach a height of between 50 and 100m with a height to width ratio of about 6.
 The karst dolines were flooded by the sea, becoming the abundance of lakes that lie within the limestone islands.
 For example, Dau Be island at the mouth of the Bay has six enclosed lakes including those of the Ba Ham lakes lying within its fengcong karst.
 The Bay contains examples of the landscape elements of fengcong, fenglin and karst plain.
-These are not separate evolutionary stages but the result of natural non – uniform processes in the denudation of a large mass of limestone.
+These are not separate evolutionary stages but the result of natural non-uniform processes in the denudation of a large mass of limestone.
 Marine erosion created the notches which in some places have been enlarged into caves.
 The marine notch is a feature of limestone coastline but, in Hạ Long Bay, it has created the mature landscape.

-Within Hạ Long Bay, the main accessible caves are the older passages that survive from the time when the karst was evolving though its various stages of fengcong and fenglin.
+Within Hạ Long Bay, the main accessible caves are the older passages that survive from the time when the karst was evolving through its various stages of fengcong and fenglin.
 Three main types of caves can be recognized in the limestone islands (Waltham, T. 1998):